Hamas: Foreign relations

 The United Arab Emirates has been hostile to Hamas, viewing it as the Palestinian equivalent of the Muslim Brotherhood, a designated terrorist organization in the UAE.

 Hamas enjoyed close relations with Saudi Arabia in its early years.
 Saudi Arabia funded most of its operations from 2000 to 2004, but reduced its support due to US pressure.
 In 2020, many Hamas members in Saudi Arabia were arrested.
 In 2022, Saudi Arabia began releasing Hamas members from prison.
-In April 2023, Ismail Haniyeh visited Riyadh, a sign of improving relations.
-Haniyeh had long sought to visit Saudi Arabia, and his requests to do so had been long ignored up until then.
+In 2023, Ismail Haniyeh visited Riyadh, a sign of improving relations.
+Haniyeh had long sought to visit, and his requests had been ignored until then.

-Despite its Sunni Islamist ideology, Hamas has been flexible and pragmatic in its foreign policy, moderating and toning down its religious rhetoric when expedient; it has developed strong ties with Iran, and has also established relations with constitutionally secular states such as Syria and Russia.
-Kyrylo Budanov, the chief of Ukraine's Main Directorate of Intelligence, has accused Russia of supporting Hamas by supplying the group with stolen Ukrainian weaponry, and the National Resistance Center of Ukraine alleged that the Russian Wagner Group trained Hamas militants ahead of the 7 October attacks.
+Despite its Sunni Islamist ideology, Hamas has been flexible and pragmatic in its foreign policy, moderating and toning down its religious rhetoric when expedient; it has developed strong ties with Iran, and established relations with constitutionally secular states such as Syria and Russia.
+Kyrylo Budanov, the chief of Ukraine's Main Directorate of Intelligence, has accused Russia of supporting Hamas by supplying it with stolen Ukrainian weaponry, and the National Resistance Center of Ukraine alleged that the Russian Wagner Group trained Hamas militants ahead of the 7 October attacks.

-According to AP some North Korean arms were "likely" used during the 7 Oct assault on Israel.
+North Korean arms were likely used during the 7 Oct assault on Israel.
 Ali Barakeh, a Hamas official living in Lebanon, claimed the two are allies.

 Hamas leaders reportedly re-established relations with Kuwait, Libya and Oman, all of which reportedly have not had warm relations with Fatah.
-The cool relationship between Fatah and Kuwait owed to Arafat's support for Saddam during the First Gulf War, which led to the Palestinian exodus from Kuwait (1990–91).
-This rapproachment is in part due to Hamas's policy of non-interference in the internal affairs of Arab countries.
-Mahmoud al-Zahar stated that Hamas does not "play the game" of siding with one Arab nation against another, e.g. in the Gulf War.
+The cool relationship between Fatah and Kuwait owed to Arafat's support for Saddam Hussein during the Gulf War.
+This rapprochement was in part due to Hamas' policy of non-interference in the internal affairs of Arab countries.
+Mahmoud al-Zahar stated that Hamas does not "play the game" of siding with one Arab nation against another.
 When Yusuf al-Qaradawi, and other Sunni ulema, called for an uprising against Assad's regime in Syria, Mahmoud al-Zahar maintained that taking sides would harm the Palestinian cause.

 After the fall of the Assad regime in Syria, Hamas congratulated the Syrian people for achieving their "aspirations for freedom and justice," and expressed hope that the new Syrian government would continue "its historical and pivotal role in supporting the Palestinian people."
-In February 2025, Hamas condemned Israeli attacks on Syria.
+In 2025, Hamas condemned Israeli attacks on Syria.